12 Benefits Of Mountain Biking – Why You Should Try It!

 But even if you’re not looking to lose weight, mountain biking can help you maintain a healthy weight.
 And since obesity is linked to a number of chronic health conditions, like heart disease, stroke, and type 2 diabetes, maintaining a healthy weight is important for your overall health.

-3. Mountain biking can make you stronger
+3. make you stronger

 If you’re looking to build strength and muscle, mountain biking is a great way to do it.
 When you’re pedaling up hills and powering through technical sections, you’re working your leg muscles, including your quads, hamstrings, and calves.